 You may also like:

-The idea of socializing your puppy can be overwhelming.
-Here we have broken down the process into easy steps.
+- The idea of socializing your puppy can be overwhelming.
+Here we have broken down puppy socialization into easy steps.
 Plus we provide easy exercises to get you started.